1708yash/imagechanger/README.md

 Copy
 Edit
 python app.py
-Replace app.py with the name of your main application file.
+(Replace app.py with your main application file if it differs.)

-Using the Application:
+How to Use:

-Select Image: Click on the 'Browse' button to choose the image you want to convert.
+Load an Image: Click the "Convert Image" button to open a file dialog, select your image, and load it into the application.
+The image will be resized (while maintaining its aspect ratio) to fit within a centered container.

-Choose Format: Select the desired output format from the available options.

-Convert: Click on the 'Convert Image' button to initiate the conversion process.

-Save: Choose the destination folder and provide a name for the converted image.

-Exit the Application:

-Use the standard window close button or select 'Exit' from the application's menu options.
+Apply Effects: Use the "Prev Effect" and "Next Effect" buttons to cycle through different artistic effects.
+Adjust the intensity of the chosen effect, as well as brightness, contrast, and saturation, using the provided sliders.

+Save Your Work: Once you are happy with the edits, click the "Save Image" button to open a file dialog for saving your modified image.

+Window Controls:

+The window features standard OS controls (minimize, maximize, close) so you can manage the application as you would any professional desktop program.

+The UI dynamically adapts to window resizing.

 Contributing
 Contributions are welcome!
-If you have suggestions for improvements or encounter any issues, please feel free to submit a pull request or open an issue in the repository.
+If you have ideas for additional effects, UI improvements, or bug fixes, please feel free to submit a pull request or open an issue.

-License
-This project is licensed under the MIT License.